Learn something new every day More Info... by email

 In contrast to a simply supported beam, which has supports at each end and a load that is distributed in some way along its length, a continuous beam is much stiffer and stronger.
 A bridge that is made up of beams that span between only two supports is called a simply supported beam bridge.
 If two or more beams are joined together rigidly over multiple supports, the bridge becomes continuous.

 The two main factors for consideration in the design of a continuous beam are the type of load and the strength characteristics of the material used to construct the beam.
 The reactions that occur at the supports of a simply supported beam can be determined by analyzing only the forces applied to the beam.
 For this reason, simple beams are known as statically determinate.
 A continuous beam has more supports than are required to provide equilibrium, and the deformation behavior under load is also considered when determining the support reactions.
-As a result, a continuous beam is known as statically indeterminate.
+As a result, this type of beam is known as statically indeterminate.